calumgrant/logical/docs/worklist.md

   - randomness
   - time

-- How to implement a parsing predicate?
-E.g.

 - Fail to compile a clause on binding error.
 This actually crashes (`binding.dl`).
-- Don't auto-naive everything.
-It's not efficient (e.g. when counting something.)
-It just causes duplication.
-When to apply semi-naive?
-- Need a cost-estimate.
-It can be applied when
-  - The output value appears in a join.
-  - It's the first join (or, it could be the first join).
-  - It appears in the recursive case.
-  - The callee decides what could make sense to semi-naive.
-  - I'm thinking that auto semi-naive would actually be better.

 - Write lines???
 ```